 Was there really “an explosion of life on Earth approx. 540 million years ago”?
 Perhaps— it depends on what you mean— but it is far from clear that scientists a hundred years from now will regard this as a true claim.
 Even today, I doubt that 95% of paleontologists regard the claim as a fact.
 (This is the threshold Vickers settles on for future-proof-ness.)
 There is simply too much baggage attached to the word “explosion.”
 And skepticism about whether the alleged explosion was a discrete event.

-But forget about future-proof-ness per se.
+But forget about technical future-proof-ness.
 How likely is the expression “Cambrian explosion” to hang around?
 If I had to wager, I would bet that it fades from polite discourse, replaced by the more neutral “Ediacaran-Cambrian radiation” or something else.
-Perhaps it will survive in popular parlance; one still hears the end-Permian extinction referred to, colloquially, as “the Great Dying.”
+Perhaps it will survive in popular parlance— one still hears the end-Permian extinction referred to, occasionally, as “the Great Dying.”
 But this is not the kind of immortality a scientific concept aspires to.
 Something happened about 540 million years ago— the rapid diversification of animal crown-groups and the assembly of many extant body plans.
 But the time may have passed when it made sense to speak of all this as an explosion.

 References